 proxyme=true

 Tells a server which is connecting to a remote server to ask that remote server to act as a proxy for communications with other servers.
-If this attribute is defined for a server, no other server will ever attempt to make an inbound connection to this server – meaning it is not necessary to open up any firewall ports for inbound access on this server.
-If this server is a primary server (i.e. does not contain a remoteServer= entry in its pc2v9.ini file and hence does not connect to a remote server), this attribute has no effect.
+If this attribute is defined for a server, no other server will ever attempt to make an inbound connection to this server – meaning it is not necessary to open any firewall ports for inbound access on this server.
+If this server is a primary server (i.e., does not contain a remoteServer= entry in its pc2v9.ini file and hence does not connect to a remote server), this attribute has no effect.

 baseRunNumber=<positive_integer>